 Infos - FAQ

-If you have any questions, here are a few answers.
-We will keep filling this page with any other questions you may have
+We will keep updating this page for any other questions that you may have.

 Yes, for the same price, a companion will be able to take part in the tours with a runner/walker.

 Yes, at the different supply points.
-From there, you will be able to go up or down the track by foot.
-The race is a trail in the middle of nature which makes it impossible to follow start to finish by car.
+From there, you will be able to go up or down the track on foot.
+The race is a trail in the middle of nature, which makes it impossible to follow from start to finish by car.

-Yes, SDPO has organized a Grand Humanitarian Walk Mr Nez Rouge in favor of the Cambodian children.
+Yes, SDPO has organized a Grand Humanitarian Walk “Mr. Red Nose” for the benefit of the Cambodian children.
 A hundred children will accompany them in this solidarity march.

-For more than 20 years, SDPO is engaged in humanitarian actions.
-For the UTA, we have chosen to financially help 3 NGOs.
-They will provide support for the supply points along the race.
+For more than 20 years, SDPO has been engaged in humanitarian actions.
+For UTA, we have chosen to financially help 3 NGOs.
+They will provide support at the supply points along the race.

-YES, you can already help us collect funds from your friends, family, businesses, cities, employee representative committee… You can also launch some crowfunding operations.
+YES, you can already help us by simply collecting funds from your friends, families, businesses, cities, employees and representative committees.
+You can also launch some crowd funding operations.
 The money raised will be donated directly to the NGOs in your presence.

 Walk and Hike

-How will the Walk and Hike participants get to the start line?
+How will the Walk and Hike participants get to the starting line?

-The participants will be brought to the start line with the runners of the Jungle Trail and the Nordic Walkers.
-They will have the same briefing and take the same shuttles.
+The participants will be brought to the starting line with the runners of the Jungle Trail and the Nordic Walkers.
+They will have the same briefing and take the same shuttle bus.

 Runners and Nordic Walking